AnooshkhaShetty/Pomododo/README.md

 **Pomododo, a customizable study timer website to help you focus on any task you are working on**

-Keep your study habits accountable by choosing your study and break times.
-Keep track of how many hours you've studied in your dashboard.
+- Keep your study habits accountable by choosing your study and break times
+- Keep track of how many hours you've studied in your dashboard

 Created by Ashish Basetty, Michael Jiang, Anooshkha Shetty, Felix Qu